hackyboiz/hackyboiz.github.io/blog/source/_posts/OUYA77/Anti_part3/en.md

 Hello, this is OUYA77! 🙂

-List time, I mentioned that I might cover obfuscation on the blog if the opportunity came up — and well, here we are with Part 3!
+Last time, I mentioned that I might cover obfuscation on the blog if the opportunity came up — and well, here we are with Part 3!

 In Part 1, we explored debugging and anti-debugging techniques.
 Then in Part 2, we looked at ways to **bypass anti-debugging**, which acts like a "trap card" trying to block certain actions.